TechNikh/OMRcheckerWiki/User-Guide.md

 ### Note for capturing using mobile phones

 Please check the `sample1/` folder to understand the use of `omr_marker.jpg`.
-It is recommended to use the markers for much higher accuracy when scanning using mobile camera.
+If you can modify your OMR sheets with these markers, it will give you much higher accuracy when scanning using mobile camera.

 <!--
 	1. Put marker crop(If any) at `inputs/omr_marker.jpg`.
 Adjust SheetToMarkerWidthRatio in globals.py